Frequently Asked Questions

 Yes.
 That's why it's imperative that, before you begin your session, the practitioner asks general health

 questions.
 It is very important that you inform the practitioner of any health problems or medications you are

 taking.
 If you are under a doctor's care, it is strongly advised that you receive a written recommendation for

 massage or bodywork prior to any session.
 Depending on the condition, approval from your doctor may be

 Do you take credit cards?

-Yes, I have the Square and can accept Visa, MasterCard, Discover, and American Express as well as personal
+Yes, I have the Square App and Venmo App.
+I also accept Visa, MasterCard, Discover, and American Express as well as personal

 checks or cash.